 - In the event that the student fails the oral and/or written qualifying examination(s) a second time or fails to re-take the exam(s) within twelve months, the Ph.D.
 Coordinator, after notifying the student's appropriate departmental committee and the Chairperson of the Department, will recommend to the CoB Office of Graduate Programs and Research and to the Dean of the Graduate School of the University that the student be withdrawn from the Doctoral Program in Business.
 (Use FORM C & FORM D for documentation).

 - Doctoral students must maintain continuous enrollment subsequent to passing the qualifying examination for admission to candidacy.
-The student must complete any remaining hours of 6940 subsequent to passing the qualifying examinations.

 - When the student is admitted to candidacy, the appropriate departmental committee is dissolved and a Dissertation Committee is formed.
 In the event that a committee is not formed, the appropriate departmental committee will serve as the default committee and the Ph.D.
 Coordinator will serve as chair.
 The Dissertation Committee consists of a major professor, who assumes primary responsibility for the dissertation, serves as chairperson of the Dissertation Committee, and is selected from the Graduate Faculty of the student's concentration area.
 This chairperson must hold a Full Graduate Faculty Membership.
 Two or more members are selected in consonance with the dissertation requirements.
 They must hold either a Full Graduate Faculty Membership or an Associate Graduate Faculty Membership.
 At least one member must be from outside the student’s concentration area.
 Faculty may be added if they possess special expertise needed by the committee.
 While the student may recommend to the department the composition of the committee, the selection will be made by the department in accordance with established departmental procedures (e.g. which may include a departmental requirement of an outside college member).
 The major area Ph.D.
 Coordinator submits the recommendations to the CoB Director of Graduate Programs and Research.
 The Director verifies appropriate qualifications and notifies the Dean of the Graduate School, of the formation of the candidate’s Dissertation Committee (FORM K).